Algorithmic Operations: Lessons from Bandit Algorithms

 Challenge: Modeling and Biased Data

 We make one important note on a ubiquitous issue concerning the interaction of learning and exploratory.
 Decisioning system often generate their future training data, creating a strong possibility of biased data.
 Recommender systems, which decide which items to show customers, are informed by historical transactions.
-However, once the recommender is deployed, it will influence those transactions, partially invalidating it for evaluating a future recommender.
+However, once the recommender is deployed, it will influence those transactions, partially invalidating them for evaluating a future recommender.
 This is a well appreciated problem for recommenders (see Zangerle (2022)), but not specific to them, as discussed in Sculley et al. (2015).
 The only proper solution is sufficient randomized exploration, a la bandit algorithms.

 Challenge: Code, Data and Metadata Misalignment